quellatalo/TheEyes/README.md

 # TheEyes

-This TheEyes library provides methods to read and find images on the screen.
-A part of alternative tools to [sikulix](http://sikulix.com/).
+This TheEyes library makes it easy to read and find images on the screen.

 _This library was built and tested on Windows 10 (64bit) with .NET Framework 3.5._